httpwg/http-extensions/draft-ietf-httpbis-layered-cookies.md

 1. Otherwise:

-    1. If _host_ does not Domain-Match _cookie_'s host, then return.
+    1. If _host_ does not Domain-Match _cookie_'s host, then return null.

     1. Set _cookie_'s host-only to false.

 1. Assert: _cookie_'s host is a domain or IP address.

-1. If _httpOnlyAllowed_ is false and _cookie_'s http-only is true, then return.
+1. If _httpOnlyAllowed_ is false and _cookie_'s http-only is true, then return null.

 1. If _isSecure_ is false:

-    1. If _cookie_'s secure-only is true, then return.
+    1. If _cookie_'s secure-only is true, then return null.

     1. If the user agent's cookie store contains at least one cookie _existingCookie_ that meets all of the following criteria: